godaddy/terminus/README.md

   timeout: 1000,                   // [optional = 1000] number of milliseconds before forceful exiting
-  signal,                          // [optional = 'SIGTERM'] what signal to listen for relative to shutdown signals,                         // [optional = []] array of signals to listen for relative to shutdown beforeShutdown,                  // [optional] called before the HTTP server starts its shutdown onSignal,                        // [optional] cleanup function, returning a promise (used to be onSigterm) onShutdown,                      // [optional] called right before exiting
+  signal,                          // [optional = 'SIGTERM'] what signal to listen for relative to shutdown signals,                         // [optional = []] array of signals to listen for relative to shutdown sendFailuresDuringShutdown,      // [optional = true] whether or not to send failure (503) during shutdown beforeShutdown,                  // [optional] called before the HTTP server starts its shutdown onSignal,                        // [optional] cleanup function, returning a promise (used to be onSigterm) onShutdown,                      // [optional] called right before exiting